AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 Let's make changes on the form on the server as a business user and view changes reflected in the headless form automatically.

 1. Open the AEM Forms management interface in the browser.
 For example, [http://localhost:4502/aem/forms.html/content/dam/formsanddocuments](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments).

 1. Select the **Contact Us** form and click **Edit.** It opens the form in the Adaptive Forms editor.

 1. Select the **Contact number** field and click the **Edit icon (Pencil icon)** in the toolbar.
-If you are not able to see the pop up toolbar, switch to Edit mode by clicking **Edit** button in top right, left to **Preview** button.
+If you are not able to see the pop-up toolbar, switch to Edit mode.
+Click the **Edit** button in top right, left of the **Preview** button.

     ![](/help/assets/change-field-title.png){width="50%" align="left"}

 1. Change the label to **Mobile Number**.
 Click any empty space in the form and the changes made to the form are saved.

-Let's publish the updated form to propagate the changes to publish environment.
+Let's publish the updated form to propagate the changes to the published environment.

 1. In the AEM Forms management interface tab, select the contact us form, and click **Unpublish**.
 If you do not see the **Unpublish** button, skip to step 3 to publish the changes directly.

 1. Click **Unpublish**.
-Click **Close** in respective dialog.
+Click **Close** in the respective dialog.

 1. After the browser refreshes, select the contact us form and click **Publish**.

 1. Click **Publish**.
 Click **Close** in the respective dialog.

 1. Refresh the browser tab with the headless form displayed.
 Notice, the Contact Number label has changed to Mobile number.

     ![](/help/assets/headless-adaptive-form.png)

 1. Open the Command Prompt window that is used to start the **react-starter-kit-aem-headless-forms** project, press **CTRL+C**, then enter **Y** and press Enter key to terminate the npm process.
 It is important to stop the npm server so it does not conflict with the next set of exercises.

 1. Close Visual Studio Code and Command Prompt windows.

 ## Lesson 5